farginfirmware/fargin-firmware/mcu-apps/service-via-serial/README.md

 works concurrently with Lua service requests

 this protocol could also be used without Lua
-    a client mcu could talk to a server mcu
+    a client mcu could talk to a server mcu (particularly one which runs only native code - i.e. no Lua)